Tegarr123/nusadata-etl-script/README.md

 - Python 3.11
 - A Google Cloud Platform (GCP) project.
 - Enabled Google Drive API and Google Sheets API in your GCP project.
-- A Google Service Account with credentials (JSON key file).
+- A OAuth 2.0 Client ID with credentials (JSON key file).

 ### 🚀 Setup & Installation
 1. **Clone the Repository:**